ibm-cloud-docs/codeengine/configmap-secret.md

 ## Next steps
 {: #configmapsecret-next}

-When working with secrets and configmaps in the CLI, you can reference full secrets and configmaps or you can reference individual keys in secrets and configmaps.
+When you work with secrets and configmaps in the CLI, you can reference full secrets and configmaps or you can reference individual keys in secrets and configmaps.
 For more detailed scenarios about referencing full secrets and configmaps as environment variables, overriding references, and removing references in the CLI, see [Referencing secrets and configmaps](/docs/codeengine?topic=codeengine-secretcm-reference).